smiotti/Employee-Finder/README.md

 ### How to use Employee Finder:
 To use Employee Finder. navigate your web browser to http://localhost:8080/.
 This is the home page.
 From here you can navigate to the Employee Lists or to the user Survey.
 Click the "Go to Survey" button, complete the survey questions and click Submit.
-Note: All fields are required to be filled out.
+Note: All user survey fields are required to be filled out.
 Based on your answers, a window will pop up with an existing employee that is the closest match to you.

 The user's most compatible employee uses the following logic as a guide: